 Will the real Slim shady please continue to defy the laws of the English language?
 There's a common belief that you can't rhyme anything with the word orange.
 It's one of those old wive's tales that isn't technically true, but it's fun to stump kids with.
 Many writers over the years have scratched their heads […]

 There are so many points in the process of writing a song and recording it where you can bog down and throw your hands in the air and give up.
-I know a ton of musicians who have had an entire projects worth of material ready to be recorded, but they don't want to go […]
+One in particular is the arrangement of the song.
+For some odd reason, bands and songwriters tend to suck at arranging.
+They'll get the orchestration […]

 This is geared to newcomers to our hobby and love of making music.
 As we start learning about music and begin actually paying close, deliberate attention to what we're hearing, it's easy to start psyching ourselves out...
 I remember overthinking everything in my early days, especially as I was introduced to music theory and harmonization. […]